Authoritarian conservatism

 Authoritarian conservatism is a political ideology that seeks to uphold order, tradition, and hierarchy, often with forcible suppression of radical and revolutionary enemies such as communists, Nazis, and anarchists.
-Authoritarian conservative movements and regimes have included Chiangism in the Republic of China, Metaxism in Greece, Francoism in Spain, Regency of Miklós Horthy in Hungary, and Vichyism in the French State.
+Authoritarian conservative movements and regimes have included Chiangism in China, Metaxism in Greece, Francoism in Spain, Horthyism in Hungary, and Vichyism in France.

 The rise of authoritarian conservatism coincided with the rise of fascism.
 In some cases, the authoritarian conservatism clashed with fascism, like in Austria and Portugal, while in other cases, like in Francoist Spain, Vichy France, and Fascist Italy, it cooperated with fascism.
 Although both ideologies espoused nationalism and anti-communism, the traditionalist nature of authoritarian conservatism made it distinct from the revolutionary, palingenetic, and populist nature of fascism.
 While fascism espoused vitalism, irrationalism, or secular neo-idealism, the authoritarian conservatism based its views on the traditional religion.

 Although the concept of authority has been identified as a core tenet of conservatism in general, authoritarian conservatism is only one of many different forms of conservatism.
-It is contrasted with libertarian conservatism, which has been the most common form of conservatism in the United States.
+It is contrasted with libertarian conservatism, which was a formerly dominant form of conservatism in the United States.

 Ideology

 Historical roots

 The two philosophical forefathers of conservatism, Edmund Burke and Joseph de Maistre, inspired two separate forms of conservatism.
 Whereas the first was rooted in a more libertarian Whig tradition, the latter was ultramontane, ultra-royalist, and ultimately authoritarian.

 G. W. F. Hegel has also been identified as one of the most important conservative philosophers.
 Especially his work Elements of the Philosophy of Right (1821) has exerted a powerful influence over conservative ideology.
-Hegel inspired right-wing authoritarians such as Rudolf Kjellén in Sweden, or Giovanni Gentile in Italy.
+Hegel inspired right-wing authoritarians such as Rudolf Kjellén in Sweden and Giovanni Gentile in Italy.
 Classical liberals have been critical of Hegel; Karl Popper identified him as the chief ideologue of the authoritarian Prussian state and considered him one of the main ideological enemies of an open society, and Isaiah Berlin accused him as being one of the architects of modern authoritarianism.

 Modern exponents

 German political theorist Carl Schmitt advocated authoritarian conservatism.
 Referred to as "an acute observer and analyst of the weaknesses of liberal constitutionalism" by the Stanford Encyclopedia of Philosophy, Schmitt was a critic of parliamentary democracy, liberalism, and cosmopolitanism.
 He developed a political theology around concepts such as sovereignty, claiming that "sovereign is he who decides on the exception" and arguing for a dictatorial presidential power who could step outside the rule of law under a state of exception.

 Julius Evola, an Italian esoteric traditionalist, has also been described influential authoritarian conservative philosopher.
 During the interwar period and World War II, Evola criticized Italian fascism for not enough radicalism and supported Nazi Germany, calling for a synthesis of Nazism and fascism; after World War II, his ideas were presented as non-fascist by his supporters.